This roasted cauliflower is charred in the oven with rosemary and parmesan and comes out so sweet and savory you’ll want to make it for every meal.

-Roasted cauliflower is one of my favorite side dishes.
+This is truly one of my favorite side dishes.
 Not only is it super easy to make, it’s a healthy alternative to potatoes or other starches and it pairs well with any meal.

 The roasting process brings out the natural sugars in the cauliflower, making it sweet and savory at the same time.
-If you’ve only ever had raw or boiled cauliflower, you absolutely have to try this roasted garlic cauliflower.
+If you’ve only ever had raw or boiled cauliflower, you absolutely have to try this roasted cauliflower.
 It ticks all the boxes – sweet, savory, crunchy and irresistible.

 How to Make Roasted Cauliflower

 As promised, this dish is really easy to make.
 That’s why it’s such a great side dish, especially for weeknights when time is tight.
 Start by cutting the cauliflower head into 1″ steaks.

 Roasting Cauliflower in the Oven